 Yesterday our house was so cold, I finally relented and turned on the heat.
 It stank and made me sneeze but it was preferable to the kind of cold I’m pretty sure that dude experienced this morning.
 I’m really starting to hate our house, but I hate the idea of selling and moving again even more.
 And the location is growing on me with every walk to and from work.
 I’m shocked that door to door to door only takes about 10 minutes longer than it did with the car at the other daycare.

-Weekend Reading: The Heavy Things Edition
+Weekend Reading: The Back on Track Edition